hylo-lang/hylo/Docs/GenericDispatch.md

-Despite the fact that the *semantics* of generics is thought of as “static dispatch,” different types will have different implementations of any trait requirement, and therefore a separately-compiled generic function must access these implementations via a dynamic *mechanism*.
+Despite the fact that the *semantics* of generics is thought of as “static dispatch,” different types will have different implementations of any trait requirement, and therefore a separately-compiled generic function—a single implementation in object code that can be used regardless of the function's generic parameters—must access these implementations via a dynamic *mechanism*.
-(Hylo supports an optimization step that eliminates the costs of implementation dynamism without changing semantics, but that step can be explicitly disabled to improve compile times and to allow for binary-compatible evolution of library implementations)

 Most typically a generic function desugars into a function that, for each trait bound, additionally accepts a “witness table”